elsesu/alx-pre_course/README.md

 this is cool
+echo git pull
 # alx-pre_course
-I'm now a ALX Student, this is my first repository as a full-stack engineer
+'Im now a ALX Student, this is my first repository as a full-stack engineer'